-With Christmas right around the corner, we know that there are lots of kids who will be getting a smartphone this Christmas.
-We know that because the average age for a child getting their first smartphone is now 10.3 years old.
+Whenever Apple announces a new batch of iPhones, like they did last week, we know there are smartphones of previous generations that get handed down.
+Many times, these are the first smartphones for kids, and the age they get these phones continues to get younger.
+We know that because the average age of a child getting their first smartphone is now 10.3 years old.
 So whether your home is in line with that average or not, chances are, if your kid doesn’t have a smartphone, they probably really, really want one.
 Here are some valuable things to consider and take action on as your kid’s enter the world of smartphones.

 Settings: As they get started, it’s a good idea for you to go through and make sure their settings are in a good place.
 You should probably turn off in-app purchases and limit certain downloads that are not age appropriate.
 You can also restrict downloads of certain apps or movies if they are using your app store credentials.